We welcome you to join with us, with your presence and/or your good wishes at the following calendared causes and events:

 INVITATION TO OUR HEALING FIELDS

-On September 11, 2001, America’s heart was broken as we grieved with nations everywhere the loss of 2,977 friends and family members from here and from 89 other countries.
+On September 11, 2001, America’s heart was broken as we grieved with nations everywhere the loss of 2,977 friends and family members from here in our United States, and from 89 other neighboring countries.

-Our hearts were personally broken when we received a late evening telephone call that our virtually lifelong friend, Gary Bird, went home to Our Lord with the other victims.
+Our hearts were personally broken when we received a late evening telephone call that our virtually lifelong friend, Gary Bird, was missing, with the other victims.

 Immediately, we were thoroughly involved.
-Then, moments after, another telephone call came in to our kitchen wall phone, and Bob was summoned to New York City on September 12, 2001, to serve with the team of those at Ground Zero, setting up victims’ survivors’ systems.
+Then, moments after, another telephone call came in to our kitchen wall phone, and Bob was summoned to New York City on September 12, 2001, to serve alongside a courageous team of those at Ground Zero, who were setting up victims’ survivors’ systems.
 As he departed, Bob told his family, “I’m going to find Gary, too.”

-Then, when our hometown City of Tempe proposed the concept of our beautiful and glorious Memorial of Healing Fields, our Ramsey Foundation was privileged to join with the Cause, under direction and inspiration of Fire Chief Cliff Jones, with all our First Responders, as Jenny purchased, and as together with another courageous team, we brought each and every flag to the the Fields, to honor our beloved Camp Verde/Tempean Gary Bird and each of the 9-11 victims.
+A little bit later, when our hometown the City of Tempe, proposed the concept of our beautiful and glorious Memorial of Healing Fields, our Ramsey Social Justice Foundation was privileged to join with the Cause, under direction and inspiration of Fire Chief Cliff Jones, with all our First Responders, as Jenny purchased, and as together with another courageous team, we brought each and every flag to the the Fields, to honor our beloved Camp Verde/Tempean Gary Bird and each of the 9-11 victims.

 Along with our Healing Field Chairman Mr. Nick Bastian, Bob and I welcome you on September 11th to please participate in the Memorial, now nurtured by the caring Tempe Exchange Club: www.healingfield.org,